What you will Find Inside

 Vitamin Workshop concepts in a Nutshell

-Use SEARCH website on top of left side Navigation Bar to find topics of interest As pages are updated, the links in the search links for the old article remains and says not found.
-Look further down list for similar or same titles for new reworks.
+Use SEARCH website key on top of left side Navigation Bar to find topics of interest Unfortunately, as articles are updated, the old article link stays listed in the search results and says "not found" when clicked.
+Look next door for similar or same new title listings.

 Check out What's New for the latest health vitamin connections.

-FYI: A number of references have added pop ups blocking pages for cookie policies.
+FYI: A number of references linked have added pop ups blocking pages for cookie policies.
 Find other references.

 Vitamin Cautions Explained

-Precautions exist for Folic Acid, Selenium, Beta Carotene, Vitamins A, B1, B6, B12, C, D, & E. Why there are so many DESIGN FLAWS in multi-vitamin formulas may be a mystery to some, but after discovering the new vitamin reality presented on this website, the mystery will disappear.
+Precautions exist for Folic Acid, Selenium, Calcium, Zinc, Beta Carotene, Vitamins A, B1, B6, B12, C, D, & E. Why there are so many DESIGN FLAWS in multi-vitamin formulas may be a mystery to some, but after discovering the new vitamin reality presented on this website, the mystery will disappear.

 Have you heard this before?

-New large study research found an association between higher vitamin B6 (>35mg) and B12 (>20 mcg) intakes with 50% increased risk of hip fractures. article The reason is unknown!
+New large study research found an association between higher vitamin B6 (>35mg) and B12 (>20 mcg) intakes with 50% increased risk of hip fractures. article The reason is unknown, but theories are offered! ref

 FUN FACTS

 Plants and trees take in CO2 from the atmosphere to help growth.
-As CO2 levels increase from the burning of fossil fuels, volcano eruptions, and melting permafrost, plants and trees have been busy growing faster and larger.
+As CO2 levels increase from the burning of fossil fuels, volcano eruptions, ocean water temperature changes, and melting permafrost, plants and trees have been busy growing faster and larger.
 In fact this fun fact has lead to the re-greening of many non plant areas of the planet.
 NASA over the last decade has been measuring this effect from satellites in space taking pictures. article

 So far, this re-greening has impacted an area twice the size of the continental United States with new plant and tree coverage.
 This will significantly slow down any climate changes as this new green area growth will absorb quite a lot of future CO2 emissions.
-This gives Nations more time to make and implement non CO2 energy changes.
+This gives Nations more time to make and implement non CO2 energy changes. article

 « Calcium and Cardiovascular Health | Main | STRONTIUM on Bone Health »